 Be sure to call 8-1-1, the national call center of the "Call Before You Dig" program.
 The center will notify all utility companies with service lines on your property.
 The companies will send someone out to mark their lines, which may take up to three days but usually is free-of-charge.
 You must have your lines marked before digging in your yard, to prevent accidental contact with, or damage to, utility lines, including electrical, gas, water, and cable lines.

 How to Fix a Black Poly Pipe

-- Tighten the clamps.
 Slide the hose clamps up so they are positioned over the barbs.
-Tighten each of the hose clamps with a screwdriver.
+Tighten each of the hose clamps with a screwdriver, using the pinch clamp tool if necessary.
 Make sure the clamps are secure and don’t move around.

 Check for Leaks